Chapter Three

 Lord Çiva is not an ordinary living being.
 He is the plenary portion of the Lord, but because Lord Çiva is in direct touch with material nature, he is not exactly in the same transcendental position as Lord Viñëu.
 The difference is like that between milk and curd.
 Curd is nothing but milk, and yet it cannot be used in place of milk.

 The next incarnations are the Manus.
-Within one day's duration of the life of Brahmä (which is calculated by our solar year as 4,300,000 1,000 years) there are fourteen Manus.
+Within one day's duration of the life of Brahmä (which is calculated by our solar year as 4,300,000 x 1,000 years) there are fourteen Manus.
 Therefore there are 420 Manus in one month of Brahmä and 5,040 Manus in one year of Brahmä.
-Brahmä lives for one hundred years of his age, and therefore there are 5,040 100 or 504,000 Manus in the duration of Brahmä's life.
+Brahmä lives for one hundred years of his age, and therefore there are 5,040 x 100 or 504,000 Manus in the duration of Brahmä's life.
 There are innumerable universes with one Brahmä in each of them, and all of them are created and annihilated during the breathing time of the puruña.
 Therefore one can simply imagine how many millions of Manus there are during one breath of the puruña.

 The Manus who are prominent within this universe are as follows: Yajïa as Sväyambhuva Manu, Vibhu as Svärociña Manu, Satyasena as Uttama Manu, Hari as Tämasa Manu, Vaikuëöha as Raivata Manu, Ajita as Cakñuñä Manu, Vämana as Vaivasvata Manu (the present age is under the Vaivasvata Manu), Särvabhauma as Sävarëi Manu, Åñabha as Dakñasävarëi Manu, Viñvaksena as Brahmasävarëi Manu, Dharmasetu as Dharmasävarëi Manu, Sudhämä as Rudrasävarëi Manu, Yogeçvara as Devasävarëi Manu, and Båhadbhänu as Indra-sävarëi Manu.
 These are the names of one set of fourteen Manus covering 4,300,000,000 solar years as described above.